Christmas Decor Trends 2026 — What's In This Year

 Shop the Trend: Velvet Ribbon in Jewel Tones

-A premium wired velvet ribbon in deep emerald with embossed diamond texture.
-The wired edge holds its shape in bows and swags, which matters at scale — oversized bows (more on that below) need a ribbon that keeps its structure.
+A solid emerald velvet with a plain matching edge — no gold line, so it imposes no second metallic on the rest of your scheme.
+The wired edge holds its shape in bows and swags, which matters at scale: oversized bows (more on that below) need a ribbon that keeps its structure.
 Use this for tree toppers, wreath bows, stair garland, and gift wrapping.

 Trend 2: Oversized Bows and Ribbons